-One of my favorite wardrobe staples is the blanket scarf–a timeless scarf that can be worn endless amounts of ways.
+One of my favorite wardrobe staples is the blanket scarf–a timeless, long scarf that can be worn in so many easy ways.
 Its versatility makes this accessory a must-have for any woman’s wardrobe.
 But it’s so BIG, it can be a bit intimidating, too.

-If you don’t know how to wear a blanket scarf, you’re in luck: I’ve compiled a list of 16 different ways that you can wear a blanket scarf.
+If you don’t know how to wear a blanket scarf, you’re in luck: I’ve compiled a list of 21 simple ways that you can wear a blanket scarf.

-But wait, what’s the difference between a regular scarf and a blanket scarf?
+But wait, what’s the difference between regular scarfs and a blanket scarf?

-A blanket scarf is pretty much what it sounds like: it’s a massive scarf that’s about as big as a small blanket.
+A blanket scarf is pretty much what it sounds like: it’s an oversized scarf that’s about as big as a small blanket.